shiftkey/brendanforster.com/content/notes/git-added-files-for-year.md

 But we have several problems with this approach:

- - the default output is very verbose
-   - can we hide the diff and header information?
+ - the default output is very verbose - *can we hide the diff and header information?*
- - changes unrelated to posts are displayed
-   - can we focus the diff only on specific paths?
+ - changes unrelated to posts are included - *can we focus the diff only on specific paths?*
- - all changes are included by default in the diff output
-   - can we only focus on added files?
+ - all changes are displayed by default - *can we only focus on added files?*

 It turns out all of these options are controllable for `git-diff`.